 When should you customize your ERP and why?

-While some suggest that ERP customization still exists as a critical operational element, during the last 10 years, systems have become more internally adept.
-Consequently, these advances have allowed today’s systems to provide for levels of processing and reporting that largely render the entire concept of customization moot.
+While some argue that ERP customization is still a critical operational element, modern systems have become so internally adept that their advanced processing and reporting capabilities largely render the concept moot.

 If you must customize your ERP, do it later